 The heart of the order were the Knight Brothers, the expert heavily-armoured cavalry we think of as Templars today.
 Making up as little as 10% of the overall membership of the order, the Knights were the officer elite.
 Under them, the Sergeant Brothers and Turcopoles were auxiliary troops, mounted and lightly armoured, but with just one horse each (Knights owned three) and no squire to assist.
 Any man could become a Sergeant Brother in theory, whilst Turcopoles tended to be local militia on assignment.
 Chaplain Brothers took care of the order’s spiritual needs.
 The lowest-ranking members were the Farmer Brothers, who provided all the order’s physical support functions – not just farming, but also stabling, building, cleaning, cookery and so on.

 The Knights were undoubtedly terrifying warriors.
 Drawing on their beginning as a group of seasoned veterans, the Templars ensured that each new Knight Brother was a dangerous soldier.
 Forbidden to waste time hunting or jousting, and not allowed to even leave the order house without permission, there was little for the Knights to do but practice their skills.
 Training took place en mass, Knights mixed in with Sergeants and Turcopoles, an innovation unheard of at the time that greatly contributed to the overall martial prowess of the order.
 Their code and beliefs added to their ferocity – surrendering or retreating whilst the standard still flew was a major crime against the order, whilst death in battle guaranteed full absolution and entry into heaven.
 For the Knights, it was better to die than to retreat.
-With their unshakeable morale, rock-hard faith and unparalleled fighting skills, the Templars were regarded with the same sort of awe that modern armies have for the British SAS and other near-legendary super-elite units.editing services while you're here.
+With their unshakeable morale, rock-hard faith and unparalleled fighting skills, the Templars were regarded with the same sort of awe that modern armies have for the British SAS and other near-legendary super-elite units.is out now.
+I think you'll like it.